Luke-Grundvig/cs260-byu/README.md

 - **DB:** Store high scores, users and fastest time.
 - **Login:** Register and login users, play not allowed without login.
 - **Websocket Data:** Generates High Scores every time a player starts and ends game.

+  ### HTML deliverable
+**For the HTML deliverable I started the basic structure for the applicaiton in HTML**
+- **HTML pages:** Three HTML pages, one for login, another for High score diplay and the third for gameplay
+- **Links:** Each pages links to the others via a shared navigation bar
+- **UL navigation bar:** For ease of access and consistency the navigation bar is on each page
+- **Login:** User name and password text boxes
+- **DB:** Table on high score page for player high scores